 Copenhagen Niels Bohr Institute, July 10th-August 18th, 2017

 In February of 2016, the LIGO observatory announced the first detection of gravitational waves from the merger of a pair of black holes.
 This has been followed by another detection and a third candidate binary black hole merger.

-The 2017 program will be focussed on the scientific ramifications of these gravitational wave detections.
-Key questions include how gravitational wave observations can improve our understanding of binary stellar evolution and the origin of compact objects.
+The 2017 program focussed on the scientific ramifications of these gravitational wave detections.
+Key questions included how gravitational wave observations can improve our understanding of binary stellar evolution and the origin of compact objects.

-The program will be hosted at the Niels Bohr Institute in Copenhagen, and directed by Ilya Mandel (Birmingham) and Enrico Ramirez-Ruiz (UC Santa Cruz).
-The first week's lectures will be given by Will Farr (Birmingham), Cole Miller (Maryland), and Deirdre Shoemaker (Georgia Tech).
-Subsequent weeks will allow graduate students, postdocs, and faculty to collaborate on addressing some of the key outstanding puzzles in the field of gravitational-wave astrophysics.
+The program was hosted at the Niels Bohr Institute in Copenhagen, and directed by Ilya Mandel (Birmingham) and Enrico Ramirez-Ruiz (UC Santa Cruz).
+The first week's lectures was given by Will Farr (Birmingham), Cole Miller (Maryland), and Deirdre Shoemaker (Georgia Tech).
+Subsequent weeks allowed graduate students, postdocs, and faculty to collaborate on addressing some of the key outstanding puzzles in the field of gravitational-wave astrophysics.